 The paper is written by our academic staff so will only be valid for your offer for the specified teacher training course at our University.
 You cannot use this equivalency test for entry on to any other course at our University or for entry to another university.

 When do the online study sessions run?

 Study sessions will run online on a weekly basis from 4 - 6pm.
-Once you have made your application for an equivalency test you will receive confirmation of a link and password for the Xoodle portal.
+Once you have made your application for an equivalency test you will receive confirmation and be added to the relevant subject on Teams.
 The subject tutor will make contact with you to explain the day of the week your support sessions will run on, and to arrange a start date.

 Can I study for two tests at the same time?

 You are only able to study for and sit one test at a time as all subject classes and tests run simultaneously.

 Students are usually required to take the test within two months.
 In exceptional circumstances and with the approval of the GCSE Equivalency Course Lead, the test may be taken at a later date.